Bears hit record Blast total in win over Notts

 Spinner Jack Shutt then took 4-35, including the wicket of top scorer Ollie Robinson (44) as Durham fell well short on 136-8.

-Elsewhere, Leicestershire eased to victory over struggling Worcestershire by eight wickets for their fourth win of the group stage.
+Elsewhere, Leicestershire Foxes eased to victory over struggling Worcestershire Rapids by eight wickets for their fourth win of the group stage.

 Callum Parkinson, Naveen-ul-Haq and Ben Mike each took three wickets as the Rapids were restricted to 116-9.